LSanten/LSanten.github.io/_mms-md/METAPHORICAL-RELATIONSHIPS-OF-ORGS.md

 ---
 layout: default
+title: How do we visualize the systemic relationships (good or bad) of organizations?
 ---
 # How do we visualize the systemic relationships (good or bad) of organizations?
 Below is a metaphorical framework I developed to explore the relationships between various projects and organizations.
 Just as plants require nutrients, have needs, and can be supportive or extractive, social systems have similar characteristics.